Mbed-TLS/mbedtls/docs/getting_started.md

     mbedtls_psa_crypto_free();
 ```

-The API provides the macro `PSA_HASH_SIZE`, which returns the expected hash length (in bytes) for the specified algorithm.
+The API provides the macro `PSA_HASH_LENGTH`, which returns the expected hash length (in bytes) for the specified algorithm.

 #### Handling hash operation contexts